Skip to Main Content

 Income-driven repayment (IDR) plans are designed to make student loan payments more manageable by adjusting the amount you owe each month based on your income and family size.
 Payments under IDR plans range from 5% (starting in July 2024) to 25% of your discretionary income, depending on the specific plan.

-There are four income-driven repayment plans currently available:
+There are currently four income-driven repayment plans for federal student loans:

 tip Icon